-You can identify a barcode symbol type just by looking at it.
+You can identify a barcode symbology identifier type just by looking at it.

 It is a handy skill to have when a scanner or verifier is not readily available.